ansys/grantami-bomanalytics/doc/source/contributing.rst

   release branches will have their `__version__.py` updated and be tagged with a patched semantic version (e.g. `0.2.1`).
-This triggers CI to push to PyPi, and allow us to rapidly push hotfixes for past versions of ``ansys.mapdl.core`` without having to worry about untested features.
+This triggers CI to push to PyPi, and allow us to rapidly push hotfixes for past versions of ``ansys.grantami.bomanalytics`` without having to worry about untested features.
 - When a minor release candidate is ready, a new `release` branch will be created from `main` with the next incremented minor version (e.g. `release/0.2`), which will be thoroughly tested.
 When deemed